MVladislav/ansible-cis-ubuntu-2204/README.md

 If you are implimenting to an existing system please review this role for any site specific changes that are needed.

 Based on [CIS Ubuntu Linux 22.04 LTS Benchmark v1.0.0](https://downloads.cisecurity.org/#/).

+## TODO

+- implement section 3, 4, 5 and 6
+- improve grub changes
+  - make changes for lvm or zfs
+  - create checker and add for if grub exists with lines like, because we only check for replace in section
+    - `GRUB_CMDLINE_LINUX`
+- check ufw sysctl usage

 ## Requirements